 Then, I took on the responsibility of managing the website for my family’s insurance agency.
 Up until about 2012, it was a 5-page website designed from a template.

 It needed content and lots of it.

 The term copywriter wasn’t even in my vocabulary at this point.
-But that’s exactly what this job entailed.
+But that’s what this job entailed.